Madea's Family Reunion

 Madea's Family Reunion is a 2006 American comedy-drama film and an adaptation of the stage production of the same name written by Tyler Perry.
 The film is a sequel to Diary of a Mad Black Woman.
-It was written, directed by, and starring Perry with the rest of the cast consisting of Blair Underwood, Lynn Whitfield, Boris Kodjoe, Henry Simmons, Lisa Arrindell Anderson, Maya Angelou, Rochelle Aytes, Jenifer Lewis, Tangi Miller, Keke Palmer, and Cicely Tyson.
+It was written, directed by, and starring Perry with the rest of the cast consisting of Blair Underwood, Lynn Whitfield, Boris Kodjoe, Henry Simmons, Lisa Arrindell, Maya Angelou, Rochelle Aytes, Jenifer Lewis, Tangi Miller, Keke Palmer, and Cicely Tyson.
 The film tells the story of Madea preparing for an upcoming family reunion while dealing with the dramas before and during it.
 It was released on February 24, 2006, nearly one year following its predecessor, Diary of a Mad Black Woman.
 The independent film was produced by Lionsgate.

-Madea's Family Reunion received mixed-to-negative reviews from critics, but was a box office success, grossing $63.4 million worldwide against a $6 million budget.
+Madea's Family Reunion grossed $63.4 million worldwide.